INFOSYS221-2021/lab-03-group-9/README.md

 ENDFOR
 stop when sorted

-v3 Acending order:
+v3 Ascending order:
 GET all the integer values -1
+While integers are not sorted
     FOR each integer
         IF thisInteger > nextInteger
             swap thisInteger with nextInteger
         ENDIF
     ENDFOR
+ENDWHILE
+DISPLAY
 stop when sorted

-v4 Acending order:
+v4 Ascending order:
 GET all the integer values -1
 INIT sorted to FALSE
 WHILE sorted is FALSE